dsc-courses/dsc10-2025-sp/syllabus.md

 - Google searching for documentation on Python or babypandas.
 - Working together with other students on assignments without copying or sharing answers.
-- Posting a question about your approach to a problem on Ed, without sharing your code.
+- Posting a question about your approach to a problem on Campuswire, without sharing your code.

 The best way to avoid problems is by using your best judgment and remembering